-South Granity Water Contribution

-Buller District Council has a memorandum of understanding with the South Granity Water Board to collect an annual charge for the upkeep of the South Granity community water supply.
-The charge is applicable for all properties connected to the water supply and will be included in the rates assessment for the property. \$288.00 per year
+South Granity Water Contribution Buller District Council has a memorandum of understanding with the South Granity Water Board to collect an annual charge for the upkeep of the South Granity community water supply.
+The charge is applicable for all properties connected to the water supply and will be included in the rates assessment for the property.
+Instalment dates South Granity water charges are payable in 4 instalments with the due Instalment 1 28 August 2024 Instalment 2 28 November 2024 Instalment 3 28 February 2025 Instalment 4 28 May 2025 Penalties On the penalty date a ten percent (10%) charge will be added to the b A charge of five percent (5%) will be added on 1 September 2024 to an charges applied prior to 1 July.
+South Granity Water charges are payable at Council's main office, Bro ny balance owing from any year's ugham Street, Westport (open 8.30am - 4.30pm, Monday to Friday), or the Service Centre at 67 - 69 E 4.30pm), or by using on-line banking, or through direct credit, direct d All unpaid water charges will incur penalties on the penalty dates as s ebit, or credit card.
+4.30pm), or by using on-line banking, or through direct credit, direct d ebit, or credit card.
+4.30pm), or by using on-line banking, or through direct credit, direct d All unpaid water charges will incur penalties on the penalty dates as s ebit, or credit card. et out in the table below: 4.30pm), or by using on-line banking, or through direct credit, direct d All unpaid water charges will incur penalties on the penalty dates as s Instalment 1 ebit, or credit card. et out in the table below: 29 August 2024 10%

-Instalment dates

-South Granity water charges are payable in 4 instalments with the due dates b eing:

-Instalment 1 28 August 2024

-Instalment 2 28 November 2024

-Instalment 3 28 February 2025

-Instalment 4 28 May 2025

-Danalties

-Penalties On the penalty date a ten percent (10%) charge will be added to the balance of charges left owing A charge of five percent (5%) will be added on 1 September 2024 to any balance owing from any year's charges applied prior to 1 July.

-South Granity Water charges are payable at Council's main office, Brougham Street, Westport (open 8.30am - 4.30pm, Monday to Friday), or the Service Centre at 67 - 69 Broadway, Reefton (open 8.30am - 4.30pm), or by using on-line banking, or through direct credit, direct debit, or credit card.

-All unpaid water charges will incur penalties on the penalty dates as set out in the table below: